FredrikNguyen/road_segmentation_project/README.md

 # Road segmentation from satellite images using 'machine learning techniques'

-*TO CHANGE: all instances of '' that adress machine learnign model, to the model we have actually used as our classifier*
+*TO CHANGE: all instances of ' ' that adresses a certain machine learning model, to the model we have actually used as our classifier*

 ## About the project